answeredbyablemind/answeredbyablemind.github.io/_posts/2020-09-27-Chebyshev_en.md

 Therefore, we can see that the ripple shown in the Chebyshev filter oscillates equally.

-## The Shape of Chebyshev Filter Depending on N
+## c.
+The Shape of Chebyshev Filter Depending on N

 Let's write the formula for the Chebyshev filter again: